loiodicb/TodoList/README.md

 ## Functionality

 # erasedAll()

-the fonction erased all use the function removeItems() to erase all the elements inside the todoList.items using a forEach to go through all the items. a button with a click event has is connect to use the function with the web Interface.
+The fonction erased all use the function removeItems() to erase all the elements inside the todoList.items using a forEach to go through all the items. a button with a click event has is connect to use the function with the web Interface.

 '''angular
   erasedAll(){